ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/21_Fire Suppression/210500 Common Work Results for Fire Suppression.md

    1. Valve Schedules:
       1. For each piping system, on 8-/2-by-11-inch bond paper.
 Tabulate valve number, piping system, system abbreviation (as shown on valve tag), location of valve (room or space), normal-operating position (open or closed), and variations for identification.
 Mark valves for emergency shutoff and similar special uses.
    1. Valve-tag schedule shall be included in operation and maintenance data.
-1. ACCESSORIES**
-   1. Hangers and Supports:
+1. ACCESSORIES*   1.
+Hangers and Supports:
       1. Furnish hangers and supports in accordance with Divisions 22 and 23 sections of the Specifications.
    1. Sleeves and Cover Plates (Escutcheons):
       1.